Model evaluation, model selection, and algorithm selection in machine learning

 Say we want to optimize the Gamma hyperparameter of a Support Vector Machine (SVM) with a non-linear Radial Basis Function-kernel (RBF-kernel), where \(\gamma\) is the free parameter of the Gaussian RBF:

-\[K(x_i, x_j) = exp(-\gamma || x_i - x_j ||^2), \gamma > 0\]
+\[K(x_i, x_j) = exp(-\gamma || x_i - x_j ||^2), \gamma > 0\](Intuitively, we can think of the Gamma as a parameter that controls the influence of single training samples on the decision boundary.)

 When I ran the RBF-kernel SVM algorithm with different Gamma values over the training set, using stratified 10-fold cross-validation, I obtained the following performance estimates, where the error bars are the standard errors of the cross-validation estimates: